mehrdad-seno/virastyar/Readme.txt

 There is an automated build script provided.
 To use it, run "buildenv.bat" and execute "msrebuild.bat".

-If you wish to run Virastyar from source files, change the directory to "VirastyarWordAddin" and open the "VirastyarWordAddin.sln" solution file (VirastyarWordAddin2010.sln in case of 64-bit Office).
+Alternatively, if you wish to run Virastyar from source files, you can open "VirastyarLibs.sln", and build the required libraries.
+Then according to your operating system and Microsoft Office version, change the directory to "VirastyarWordAddin" and open the "VirastyarWordAddin.sln" solution file (or VirastyarWordAddin2010.sln in case of 64-bit Office).

 Also, you may need to change the ExecutionPolicy of the Powershell to build the Add-in successfully.
 To do this, start a PowerShell console as administrator, and run this command: